What’s in Bloom?

 If you want to learn more about one of the plants you see here, check out the NC Extension Gardener Plant Toolbox at plants.ces.ncsu.edu.

-If you are looking for basic gardening information, visit our Gardening in the Piedmont website for recordings of past webinars and other great garden resources!
+Visit our Gardening in the Piedmont website for basic gardening information, including recordings of past webinars and other great garden resources!

-Thank you to NC State Extension Master Gardener volunteers of Forsyth County, for assistance compiling this week’s photos and information.
+Thank you to NC State Extension Master Gardener volunteers of Forsyth County, for assistance compiling photos and information.